neogeny/TatSu/docs/models.rst

 ``walk__add_operator()`` (note the double underscore).

-If a *walk* method for a node class is not found, then a method for the class's bases is searched, so it is possible to write *catch-all* methods such as:
+If a *walk* method for a node class is not found, then a method for the class's bases is searched.
+That makes is possible to write *catch-all* methods such as:

 .. code:: python